 Rule 6: There Is a Statute of Limitations

-Creditors have a certain amount of time – 4-6 years in most states – to collect a debt before the statute of limitations runs out and they can no longer get a court judgment against you.
-You still owe the money and debt collectors may still attempt to get it from you, but they will have lost the help of a court judgment in attempting to collect.
+Creditors have a certain amount of time – 4-6 years in most states – to collect a debt before the statute of limitations runs out and they can no longer get a court judgement against you.
+You still owe the money and debt collectors may still attempt to get it from you, but they will have lost the help of a court judgement in attempting to collect.

 If you make a payment or agree to a repayment plan, you could restart the clock on the statute of limitations.

 If you are not sure whether the statute of limitations applies in your case – the rules vary from state-to-state – simply ask the collection agency if your debt is “time-barred” meaning the statute of limitations has run out.

 Never admit the debt is yours whether that is over the phone, via email or in court.
 Doing so could reset the statute of limitations.